Diesel emission claims

 For all the latest deals, guides and loopholes simply sign up today – it's spam-free!

-If you bought or leased your vehicle in Scotland or Northern Ireland, you won't be able to join the claims in England and Wales – you can only join a claim in the country where you bought or leased the vehicle, regardless of where you live.
-While many of the same issues apply, the claims in Scotland and Northern Ireland are separate and most are at earlier stages.
+If you bought or leased your vehicle in Northern Ireland or Scotland, you won't be able to join the claims in England and Wales – you can only join a claim in the country where you bought or leased the vehicle, regardless of where you live.

 Scotland